You can save water in your garden by planting less grass. Shrubs and ground cover provide year-round greenery with less water and maintenance.

 In 2011, BWSC received the Charles River Watershed Association Award (CRWA) for the role it has played in restoring and protecting the Charles River.
 In September, the International River Foundation (IRF) granted its prestigious Theiss River Prize, one of the world's largest environmental awards, to the CRWA.
 The IRF commended the CRWA for "its innovative and visionary sustainable program for river management."
 The award that CRWA granted to BWSC recognizes the Commission's "significant contribution to the restoration of the Charles River," a contribution that led to the overall achievements for which CRWA has been recognized by the International River Foundation.

 Received from the Department of Environmental Protection Drinking Water Programs for outstanding performance as a consecutive community system for excellent compliance efforts with regulations to protect and supply safe drinking water to Boston.
-The award has been received for three consecutive years.
+The Commission has received this award 4 times between 2009 and 2013.

 BWSC received the Environmental Achievement Award for the successful completion of the Bulfinch Triangle Sewer Separation Project which improved the quality of the infrastructure.
 The award was presented by the Downtown North Association, a coalition representing the business, institutional, professional, recreational and residential interests of Boston's West End.